WpW: Crawl Your Site; Make it Fly!

-We recently released an update to our LiteSpeed Cache for WordPress plugin.
-Among other things, the new version includes crawler functionality.
+Our LiteSpeed Cache for WordPress plugin includes crawler functionality.
 What does this mean?

 LSCache’s crawler, travels its way throughout the backend, refreshing pages that have expired in the cache.
 The purpose is to keep the cache as fresh as possible while minimizing visitor exposure to uncached content.

-NOTE: Crawler functionality is enabled or disabled at the server level, and its availability is controlled by your hosting provider.
-We’ll talk about that more below, or you can see our wiki page on how to enable the crawler.
+IMPORTANT NOTE: Crawler functionality is enabled or disabled at the server level, and its availability is controlled by your hosting provider.
+We’ll talk about that more below, or you can see our docs on how to enable the crawler.

 Why would we want to do this?